The Wild Thornberrys Movie

-The Wild Thornberrys Movie (or just The Wild Thornberrys) is a 2002 American animated adventure film based on the television series of the same name.
-It was produced by Klasky Csupo and distributed by Paramount Pictures and Nickelodeon Movies.
-Directed by Jeff McGrath and Cathy Malkasian, written by Kate Boutilier, and starring the voices of Lacey Chabert, Tom Kane, Danielle Harris, Jodi Carlisle, Tim Curry, Lynn Redgrave, Rupert Everett, Marisa Tomei, and Flea, the film follows the show's protagonist, Eliza Thornberry as she goes on a quest to save a cheetah cub from ruthless poachers.
-The film was released on December 20, 2002, to mostly positive reviews and grossed more than $60 million worldwide.
+The Wild Thornberrys Movie is a 2002 American animated adventure film based on the television series The Wild Thornberrys.
+Produced by Nickelodeon Movies and Klasky Csupo, it was directed by Jeff McGrath and Cathy Malkasian from a screenplay by Kate Boutilier, and features the voices of Lacey Chabert, Tom Kane, Danielle Harris, Jodi Carlisle, Tim Curry, Lynn Redgrave, Rupert Everett, Marisa Tomei, and Flea.
+The film follows Eliza Thornberry, as she goes on a quest to save a cheetah cub from ruthless poachers.
 It is the first installment in The Wild Thornberrys film series.
+The film's music score was written by series composer Drew Neumann.

-The film was nominated for Best Original Song at the 75th Academy Awards for Paul Simon's "Father and Daughter", making it the first film based on a Nickelodeon series to receive an Academy Award nomination.
-A sequel to the film, as well as a crossover with characters from Rugrats titled Rugrats Go Wild, was released on June 13, 2003.
+The Wild Thornberrys Movie was released on December 20, 2002, by Paramount Pictures.
+It received positive reviews and grossed $61 million worldwide.
+The film was nominated for Best Original Song at the 75th Academy Awards for Paul Simon's "Father and Daughter".
+A standalone sequel and crossover with characters from Rugrats, titled Rugrats Go Wild, was released in 2003.